Long-Lasting DIY Beeswax Tea Light Candles

 How do you make beeswax tea lights?

-In a fairly short time and at a considerably less cost than making container or pillar candles these homemade beeswax tea lights are as adorable as they are affordable.
+In a reasonably short time and at a considerably less cost than making container or pillar candles, these homemade beeswax tea lights are as adorable as they are affordable.
 You can make up to 20 tea lights with less than a pound of wax.
 You’ll be able to set the mood for a romantic dinner or the ultimate bath soak in no time!

 Tea Light Candle Supplies: